MrZhuNi/salome_shape/src/FeaturesPlugin/doc/partitionFeature.rst

 Partition
 =========

-To a create boolean opration Partition in the active part:
+To perform a boolean opration Partition in the active part:

 #. select in the Main Menu *Features - > Partition* item  or
 #. click **Partition** button in the toolbar